Updated July 6, 2023

 - It also creates a subdirectory that contains Python binaries.

 Why do We Need Virtual Environments in Python?

-Consider a scenario wherein you are working on two different projects and one of them used Django 1.9 and the other one requires Django1.10
+Consider a scenario wherein you are working on two different projects and one of them uses Django 1.9, and the other one requires Django1.10

 c:\>c:\Python35\python -m venv c:\path\to\myenv